rmosolgo/graphql-ruby/guides/subscriptions/pubnub_implementation.md

 ## Webhook configuration

-Your server needs to receive webhooks from Ably when clients disconnect.
+Your server needs to receive webhooks from Pubnub when clients disconnect.
 This keeps your local subscription database in sync with Pubnub.

 ### Server